Damien Esquerré (Principal investigator)

 Neil Balchan (Visiting PhD student)

-Neil is doing a PhD in Integrative Biology at Oklahoma State University supervised by Dr. Guin Wogan.
-Neil is interested in the evolution and ecology of snakes and venoms, and has several ongoing projects involving vipers and elapids.
-Neil’s dissertation focuses on understanding the evolution of Asiatic cobras and their venoms, and his research combines fieldwork across Southeast Asia with lab-based genomics and proteomics methods.
-During his time at the Biodiversity Evolution Lab I will be supervising different projects involving the evolution of cobras and frogs and he will be helping with projects involving snake venom evolution.
+Neil is doing a PhD inat Oklahoma State University supervised by Dr. Guin Wogan, focusing on understanding the evolution of Asiatic cobras and their venoms, and his research combines fieldwork across Southeast Asia with lab-based genomics and proteomics methods.
+He spent a semester in 2024 in my lab and worked on different projects ranging from frog population genetics to venom evolution.
+He is back in the US but still very much involved with the lab and we hope to have him back.
 When not in the lab, Neil enjoys traveling and exploring and he can typically be found chasing snakes in the field.

 |